libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 To launch or debug the game, see the page [Importing & Running a Project](/wiki/start/import-and-running).

 If we just run the project, we will get an error: `Couldn't load file: badlogic.jpg`.
 Your Run Configuration has to be properly configured first: Select as working directory `PATH_TO_YOUR_PROJECT/​drop/assets`.
 When we run the game now, we will get the default 'game' generated by the setup app: a Badlogic Games image on a red background.
-Not too exciting, but that’s about to change.
+Not too exciting, but that's about to change.

 ## The Game
 The game idea is very simple: